00magikarp/00magikarp/README.md

 amateur programmer in hs \
 backend >>>>
+loves robotics and things of that nature, not necessarily ai/ml

 experience in (not sorted): html+css, js, ts, react, next + tailwind, py, java, kotlin, cpp